mahkoh/spotblock/README.md

 spotblock is reachable under the `org.spotblock` name and provides the `/org/spotblock` object.
 This object in turn provides the `org.spotblock` interface which has the `Muted` property.
-This property is `true` if spotify is muted, `false` otherwise. spotify sends a signal whenever this property changes.
+This property is `true` if spotify is muted, `false` otherwise. spotblock sends a signal whenever this property changes.

 The following Ruby script listens to this signal and prints the status change: